How a favela in Rio got its clean water back, for $42,300

 He found allies among researchers of Pontifical Catholic University of Rio de Janeiro, where he had been working as an administrative assistant.
 They secured money from Rio state’s foundation for the support of research to complete a first phase in 2015, and more recently German and Brazilian nonprofits Viva Con Agua and Instituto Clima e Sociedade to connect every home, with additional funding from Catalytic Communities.

-The full price of the system was about 220,000 reais ($42,300).
+The full price of the system was about $42,300.
 That's one quarter what it would have cost to run pipes through the forest down to the existing sewage network at sea level, according to Leonardo Adler, founding partner of of Taboa Engenharia, which oversaw the technical side of works.

 The federal government has a plan to improve sewage treatment throughout Brazil, which it is pursuing through private concessions of large urban areas.
 But that approach doesn’t help small, isolated communities like Enchanted Valley, where the smell of sewage is now gone and its nearby waterfall is clean for bathing.